Living in Kneehill County

 - M.D. of Stauffer, organized in 1918 with the office in Sunnyslope, Alberta, and later moved to Three Hills, Alberta

-The formation of the large unit was strongly opposed by the government was not deterred.
+The formation of the large unit was strongly opposed but the government was not deterred.
 It meant that the 6 Councillors from each of the four areas were out and 7 Councillors would be elected to govern the new area and take full control of its operation.
 For two months it was managed by a government-appointed administrator, with help from the Secretary-Treasurers of each of the former separate areas.

 The new Council first met in March 1944.
 Major decisions included deciding that the office would be in Three Hills in the former Stauffer office one block north of the present Post Office.
 Allan J. Purvis would be the Secretary-Treasurer with Chas.
 J. Christie and Gordon C. King as assistants.
 Hugh Parry became the first Reeve.

-In 1955, there were some boundary changes and those of the M.D. and Three Hills School Divisions were made coterminous.
+In 1955, there were some boundary changes, and those of the M.D. and Three Hills School Divisions were made coterminous.

 In the spring of 1961 a new administrative office, costing approximately $61,000 was built at 232 Main Street in Three Hills.
 This building was upgraded in 1991 for a total cost of $812,847.